Husseinhewehii/Division_Structure/README.md

 > Create independesk_task database

-> You have 2 options for data:
+# You have 2 options for data:
-* Import independesk_task.sql to Database
+* Option 1: Import independesk_task.sql to Database
-* Use Laravel Seeder
+* Option 2: Use Laravel Seeder
 ``` bash
 php artisan db:seed
 ```